Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: Application to Real Options Valuation

-Our goal is to characterize all (closed) equilibria $R$, and find the best one $\hat R$ among them; recall from Remark~\ref{rem:closed E} that it suffices to focus on closed equilibria in the current setting.
+where $T_R$ is defined similarly to \eqref{hitX} as $T_R := \inf\{t>0:X^{x,b,\sigma}_t \in R\}$.
+Our goal is to characterize all (closed) equilibria $R$, and find the best one $\hat R$ among them; recall from Remark~\ref{rem:closed E} that we can focus on closed equilibria in the current setting.
 To this end, we need to first introduce an optimality criterion for an equilibrium.
 For any $R\in \cE$, we define

 \begin{definition} $\hat{R}\in\mathcal{E}$ is called an optimal equilibrium, if for any $R\in\cE$, we have